 4. Understand That an Emoji Can Have Several Different Meanings

-- Example: A study revealed that even the popular emoji depicting a smiley face with an open mouth and tightly closed eyes can elicit both a positive and negative reaction.
-This is because people relate to faces and how they express emotions differently.
+Example: One study revealed that the class emoji with a smiley face, open mouth, and tightly closed eyes can elicit either a positive and negative reaction in different circumstances.
+This is just one example of how people can have unique reactions to the same image.

 Emojis were meant to be a universal language that could be easily understood by anyone.
-However, most people never learn the meaning behind any particular emoji.
-Generally, they just give the emoji the sense they think is appropriate to the context.
-So, when translating emojis, you need to understand what they mean to your target audience in the context of your whole text.
-When emojis are correctly aligned with your text, they will enhance your content and generate higher engagement.
+However, most people never actually “learn” the meaning behind any particular emoji.
+Like with any other form of language, we naturally use the emoji we think is appropriate to the context.

 6. Use an Emoji Glossary